thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 -   Expect that context statement narratives and associated eligibility standards may need revision during and after surveys based on actual survey findings and comparative analysis, and allow time for that work.
 Developing and revising historic contexts throughout a survey is an ongoing, iterative process.

-### Tips for Developing a Thematic Framework
+### Tips for Developing a Thematic Framework {#tips-for-developing-a-thematic-framework}

 The historic context approach as implemented for SurveyLA integrates the concept of a thematic framework (see the **sidebar in chapter 2)**.
 In many countries, this concept is the mechanism used to organize surveys, akin to the concept of historic contexts.
 A thematic framework may be developed from the ground up – for example in places that have never been surveyed – or it may augment and update an existing framework.
 The baseline study for a survey will identify if there are existing frameworks in place that may be useful for a new survey.

-The content of the thematic framework will reflect the survey scope and approach, as discussed in [chapter 1](/part-1/chapter-1/) (see also [fig. 6.1](#fig-6-1)) and may cover a comprehensive range of themes relevant to the geographic area of a survey (such as citywide) or focus on limited themes and resource types, such as those not covered by previous surveys or that are underrepresented in inventories.
+The content of the thematic framework will reflect the survey scope and approach, as discussed in [chapter 1](/part-1/chapter-1/) (see also [fig. 6.1](/part-2/chapter-6/#fig-6-1)) and may cover a comprehensive range of themes relevant to the geographic area of a survey (such as citywide) or focus on limited themes and resource types, such as those not covered by previous surveys or that are underrepresented in inventories.
 Whatever approach is taken, consider these points:

 -   As discussed in [chapter 2](/part-1/chapter-2/), some countries have established national thematic frameworks, including guidance for their use, that may already be in place or can serve as a starting point to create a regional, state, or local thematic framework (see, e.g., [[National Park Service 2018]]; [[Parks Canada 2000]]; [[Australian Heritage Commission 2001]]; [[Heritage Council of Victoria 2010]]).
 They may be used in whole or in part and can be adapted or expanded to include localized themes and heritage types.